alexezh/fooljs/README.md

 The current focus on fooljs is perform arithmetic computation using a human like patterns.
 Such as combining terms which produce nice round values first.
 The goal is not to build a solver, but to develop a framework for recursive a* search with modelling

+now I can say .. here are three memories, what are common patterns?

 Generalizing compute
 - first we find that first + last or every second makes easy compute - which is first plus last,
 - then we represent it as (1 + x) + (2 + x-1) = 2*d ?